, ,

 Introduction

-The food resources are drying up and people start eating the flesh of their dead children to stay alive.
-People start to pray and ask God to help them.
-Some find refuge in church buildings along the way and trusted that for as long they are in these buildings, God will protect them.
+The food resources are drying up, and people start eating the flesh of their dead children to stay alive.
+People begin to pray and ask God to help them.
+Some find refuge in church buildings along the way.
+They trusted that for as long they are in these buildings, God will protect them.
 These buildings are later attacked and burned to the ground.
 Thousands die, and other flee to the shores.

-Ships arrive at the shores and like cattle on live export, Australians are taken away from their beloved homeland to do slave labour in a foreign country.
+Ships arrive.
+Like cattle on live export, Australians are taken away from their beloved homeland.
+They are forced to do slave labour in a foreign country.
 Families are separated, never to see one another again.

-You feel like screaming at him to just shut up, because everything he is talking about is just a pie in the sky.
-It seems stupidity talk about the faithfulness of God in the face of a national disaster.
-God has forgotten us; stop talking about his faithfulness!
+You feel like screaming at him to just shut up.
+Everything he is talking about is just a pie in the sky.
+It seems stupidity to talk about the faithfulness of God in the face of a national disaster.
+God has forgotten us.
+Stop talking about his faithfulness!

 This is the picture of Israel in the time of Jeremiah.

 The tongue of the nursing infant sticks to the roof of its mouth for thirst; the children beg for food, but no one gives to them.
-Those who once feasted on delicacies perish in the streets; those who were brought up in purple embrace ash heaps.
-(Lamentations 4:4–5, ESV)
+(Lamentations 4:4, ESV)

 Happier were the victims of the sword than the victims of hunger, who wasted away, pierced by lack of the fruits of the field.
 The hands of compassionate women have boiled their own children; they became their food during the destruction of the daughter of my people.
 (Lamentations 4:9–10, ESV)

 The Jewish army with king Zedekiah broke through the wall of the city and fled to the south towards the Jordan Valley, but the Babylonians overtook them.
-The soldiers were scattered and they captured the king.
-He was taken to Babylon, and they killed his sons in his sight.
+The soldiers were scattered, and the enemy captured the king.
+They took him to Babylon, and they killed his sons while he was looking on.
 They gouged out his eyes, shackled him and imprisoned him.

-Then after another three months, the enemy invaded the city.
+Then after another three months, the enemy destroyed the city. walls.The officer in charge of the Babylonians raided the city and,

-Then the heathen enemy turned to the temple:
+Then the heathens then turned to the temple:

-And the pillars of bronze that were in the house of the Lord, and the stands and the bronze sea that were in the house of the Lord, the Chaldeans broke in pieces and carried the bronze to Babylon.
-And they took away the pots and the shovels and the snuffers and the dishes for incense and all the vessels of bronze used in the temple service, the fire pans also and the bowls.
-What was of gold the captain of the guard took away as gold, and what was of silver, as silver.
+And the pillars of bronze that were in the house of the Lord, and the stands and the bronze sea that were in the house of the Lord, the Chaldeans broke in pieces and carried the bronze to Babylon… What was of gold the captain of the guard took away as gold, and what was of silver, as silver.
 (2 Kings 25:13–15, ESV)

 This is the temple of which the Psalmist wrote: